Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ✅ **Tasks**:

-- Reach out to the Coffee Table Group hosts, communicate about the upcoming challenge, and how we can support each other during the challenge.
+- Reach out to the Coffee Table Group hosts, communicate about the upcoming challenge, and discuss how we can support each other during the challenge.

-#### Updating the Website
+#### Updating the Challenge Pages on the Website

 ⏳ **Timeline**: Anytime before the challenge starts.

 ✅ **Tasks**:

 - Change and adjust the challenge pages on the website to reflect the current challenge and create a PR.
-For instructions on updating the website, see the "[Updating Monthly Challenge Page on the Website](#updating-monthly-challenge-page-on-the-website)" section.
+For instructions on updating the pages, see the "[Updating the Monthly Challenge Pages on the Website](#updating-the-monthly-challenge-pages-on-the-website)" section.

 ### The First Day of the Month